|Available 24 hours a day||Increased risk of fraud|

 To send a payment you need to:

 Some banks have extra security requirements if you need to send money to an account you have not paid before.
-They may need you to enter your password again, use a card reader, key card or their app to generate a passcode, or log in using a computer rather than an app.
+They may need you to:

-Most online transfers are sent as faster payments, which are a type of bank transfer that usually arrives within two hours.
-Sometimes they can take just a few minutes, but in some circumstances they can take 24 hours.
+Most online transfers are sent as faster payments.
+Funds usually arrive within two hours.
+Sometimes they can take just a few minutes, but in some circumstances, they can take 24 hours.

 Sign into your online account, choose to set up a new standing order, and enter: